-Date Tier 1: Age 60 and 8 years of Credited Service.
+Date Tier 1 : Age 60 and 8 years of Credited Service.
 Tier 2: Age 50 with 10 years of Credited Service.
-Benefit Tier 1: Normal Retirement benefit with no minimum.
-Tier 2 : Normal Retirement benefit, reduced 6.00% each year before age 55, with no minimum benefit.
-Form of Benefit Same as Normal Retirement Disabili ty Benefit Eligibility Total and permanent as determined by the Board of Trustees.
+Benefit Tier 1: Normal Retirement benefit with no minimum.Tier 2: Normal Retirement benefit, reduced 6.00% each year before age 55, with no minimum benefit.
+Form of Ben efit Same as Normal Retirement Disability Benefit Eligibility Total and permanent as determined by the Board of Trustees.
 Benefit Amount A maximum of: a.)
 65% of salary attached to the rank held by Member on last day of service, and;b.)
 The monthly retirement pension that the Member is entitled to receive if he or she retired immediately.
 For non-service connected disabilities, a benefit of 50% of salary attached to rank held by Member on last day of service.
-Cost-of-Living Adjustment Tier 1: Retirees: An annual increase equal to 3.00% per year after age 55.
-Those that retire prior to age 55 receive an increase of 1/12 of 3.00% for each full month since benefit commencement upon reaching age 55.
-3.00% for each full month since benefit commencement upon
+Cost-of-Living Adjustment Tier 1: Retirees: An annual increase equal to $3.00\%$ per year after age 55.
+Those that retire prior to age 55 receive an increase of $1/12$ of $3.00\%$ for each full month since benefit commencement upon reaching age 55.
+Disabled Retirees : An annual increase equal to 3.00% per year of the original benefit amount beginning at age 60.
+Those that become disabled prior to age 60 receive an increase of 3.00% of the original benefit amount for each year since benefit commencement upon reaching age 60.
+Tier 2 : An annual increase each January 1 equal to 3.00% per year or one-half of the annual unadjusted percentage increase in the consumer price index-u for the 12 months ending with the September preceding each November 1, whichever is less, of the original pension after the attainment of age 60 or first anniversary of pension start date whichever is later.